-James Steen is vice president for enrollment management at Houston Baptist University, where he is responsible to the president for a wide range of admissions, marketing, recruiting, financial aid, and other enrollment issues.
+Dr. James Steen is vice president for enrollment management at Houston Baptist University, where he reports to the president on a wide range of admissions, recruiting, marketing and web services, financial aid, and other enrollment issues.

-Under his leadership, freshman enrollment at Houston Baptist University more than doubled, from 268 in fall 2006 to 615 in fall 2014.
-Interest and demand for HBU is on the rise as freshman applications are up a staggering 1500% and undergraduate enrollment has increased by 26%.
-During that period, Steen and the enrollment management team have enhanced enrollment functions such as the communication flow, strategic funnel management, campus visit programs, SOAR (Student Orientation and Registration), creation of an Admissions Review Board, implementation of a scholarship & financial aid packaging model, and numerous new student search and enrollment marketing initiatives.
+Under his leadership, freshman enrollment at Houston Baptist University more than doubled, from 268 in fall 2006 to 770 in fall 2021.
+Interest and demand for HBU are both on the rise as freshman applications are up 2000% and undergraduate enrollment has increased by 33%.
+During that period, Steen and the enrollment management team have enhanced enrollment functions such as communication flow, strategic funnel management, campus visit programs, and the orientation and registration process.
+They have also created an admissions review board, implemented a scholarship and financial aid packaging model, and established numerous student search and enrollment marketing initiatives.

-In 2008, Steen oversaw the creation of a student success center model for the institution that included an early alert program, learning cohorts for incoming freshmen that are anchored by a freshman year seminar course, quality service initiatives, and a learning center for academic support and other student services.
+In 2008, Dr. Steen oversaw the creation of a student success center model for the institution that included an early alert program, learning cohorts for incoming freshmen that are anchored by a freshman year seminar course, service quality initiatives, and a learning center for academic support and other student services.

+Dr. Steen is also a senior associate consultant with Ruffalo Noel Levitz (RNL) working with other campuses to improve their admissions, recruitment, and enrollment marketing efforts.
 Previously, Steen served as assistant vice president for admission and enrollment services at Baylor University.
 His efforts at Baylor helped the university realize a 21 percent increase in new freshman enrollment over five years, which also included a 10.5 percent increase in students of color and a 26 point increase in the mean SAT.
-Steen is also a senior associate consultant with Noel-Levitz working with other campuses to improve their admissions, recruitment, and enrollment marketing efforts.

-He holds a PhD in higher education administration from Azusa Pacific University and an MBA from Baylor University.
+He holds a PhD in higher education from Azusa Pacific University and an MBA and BA from Baylor University.